-There does not appear to be any current access between the land at Gelli Gravog and the common and it will be necessary therefore for the existing fence boundary between the land and the common to be removed to allow access both by livestock and the public.
+There does not appear to be any current access between the land at Gelli Gravog and the common and it will be necessary therefore for gates to be installed between the land and the common to allow access both by livestock and the public.
 3.5.3 The three areas of replacement land are further described in the Ecology Technical Note attached to this report at Appendix 7.